 What kingdom is there on earth, what nation so remote and so far removed from commerce with all men, that has not been reached by your fame?
-In this brief time a world of other lands entirely unknown to Ptolemy and to Strabo and to the rest of the world’s writers has been discovered and made known to men through your diligence and under your direction. […] That which neither the Carthaginians of old achieved, nor the Romans who held the power after the overthrow of Carthage, nor Alexander, that great world explorer, nor all of the Greece in the days when she flourished, nor the Egyptians and Assyrian kings, your excellence and good fortune have achieved.
-At your command the whole coastline of outer Lybia, from the Atlantic Ocean as far as the Barbarian Gulf which is joined to the Rea Sea, has been navigated. […] What is greatest and most memorable of all you have brought together under your command peoples whom nature divides [discretas naturae imperio gentes] and with your commerce you have joined two different worlds [duosque diversos terrarum orbes commercio consosciati].
+In this brief time, a world of other lands entirely unknown to Ptolemy and to Strabo and to the rest of the world’s writers has been discovered and made known to men through your diligence and under your direction. […] That which neither the Carthaginians of old achieved, nor the Romans who held the power after the overthrow of Carthage, nor Alexander, that great world explorer, nor all of the Greece in the days when she flourished, nor the Egyptians and Assyrian kings, your excellence and good fortune have achieved.
+At your command, the whole coastline of outer Lybia, from the Atlantic Ocean as far as the Barbarian Gulf which is joined to the Rea Sea, has been navigated. […] What is greatest and most memorable of all you have brought together under your command peoples whom nature divides [discretas naturae imperio gentes] and with your commerce you have joined two different worlds [duosque diversos terrarum orbes commercio consosciati].